Fault-Tolerant Quantum Gates with Defects in Topological Stabiliser Codes: Topological Stabiliser Codes and Defects

+Logical operators act nontrivially on the degenerate ground space of the code, and for a topological code they must have support on a topologically non-trivial manifold.
+We now consider the effect of a logical operator acting on a topological stabilizer code, viewed as a quantum logic gate.
+To ensure the protection from errors provided by the code is maintained, we restrict our attention to the set of logical operators that can be implemented \textit{fault-tolerantly}.
+Specifically, this requires that, if implemented on a code where a local error is present, this error must remain local after applying the logical operator.
+Since local errors in topological stabiliser codes are necessarily correctable, this ensures that correctable errors remain correctable after each action of a logical operator.

+A locality-preserving logical operator is a logical operator that preserves the locality of errors present in the code.
+More precisely, a logical operator, $\bar{L}$ is locality-preserving if it can be applied by a unitary operator that grows the support of any local operator by at most some constant under conjugation.
+We note that all transversal gates are necessarily locality-preserving logical operators (since they do not grow the support of operators within a single codeblock).
+In particular, since logical Pauli operators are transversal in stabiliser codes \cite{Gottesman}, this implies that they are locality-preserving logical operators.

 Locality-preserving logical operators may be considered the most direct type of fault-tolerant logical operators that may be implemented in a topological code.
-They have been extensively studied in previous work \cite{Bravyi,Pastawski,Webster} and a full classification for a large class of topological stabiliser codes is known \cite{Webster}.
-We direct the reader to \cite{Webster} for full details on the properties and limitations of locality-preserving logical operators in such codes.
+They have been extensively studied (see Refs.~\cite{Bravyi,Pastawski,Webster}) and a full classification for a large class of topological stabiliser codes is known \cite{Webster}.
+We direct the reader to Ref.~\cite{Webster} for further detail on the properties and limitations of locality-preserving logical operators in such codes.